andrew/ultimate-awesome/README.md

 - [awesome-starter-packs](https://github.com/ericclemmons/awesome-starter-packs) - Bluesky Starter Packs to find awesome accounts to follow.
 - [awesome-go-tools](https://github.com/gobuild/awesome-go-tools) - A list of awesome Go tools.
 Not like awesome-go here only maintains golang awesome tools.
 - [jimsghstars](https://github.com/jimbrig/jimsghstars) - A curated application for browsing my GitHub stars! ⭐.
+- [open-source-aviation](https://github.com/lucianosrp/open-source-aviation) - A list of open-source aviation projects and data.
 - [awesome-go](https://github.com/pacifiquem/awesome-go) - A curated list of awesome Go frameworks, libraries and software + implementation of algorithms and utility programs in Go.
 - [awesome-side-channel-attack](https://github.com/phonchi/awesome-side-channel-attack) - A curated list of awesome side-channel attack resources.
 - [awesome-and-novel-works-in-slam](https://github.com/runjtu/awesome-and-novel-works-in-slam) - Collecting some new ideas for slam (Semantic, 3DGS, BEV, Nav, LLM, Multi-session) and will update this repo weekly, for both engineering and academic usings.